gytdau/website/_lists/books.md

 - Essentialism
 - Stubborn Attachments: A Vision for a Society of Free, Prosperous, and Responsible Individuals
-- The Story Grid: What Good Editors Know
 - Falling into Grace Insights on the End of Suffering
 - **Epictetus: Discourses, Fragments, Handbook**
 - Skin in the Game: Hidden Asymmetries in Daily Life